bjoluc/cubase-mcu-midiremote/readme.md

   <img alt="Surface Screenshot" width="800" src="./surface.png">
 </div>

+## TL;DR

+This Cubase MIDI Remote Script replaces the default Mackie Control device setup and is tailored specifically to the Behringer X-Touch.
+It can be [set up](#Setup) with a standalone X-Touch, as well as an X-Touch + X-Touch Extender.
+Key features include:

+- Track-colored scribble strips
+- Full utilization of all scribble strip display segments – no padding characters, no words across multiple scribble strips
+- A modus to control any value under your mouse cursor with a single encoder knob
+- Encoder assignment for editing the currently focused plugin's parameters ("Plug-In" button)
+- VST Quick Control encoder assignment ("Inst" button)
+- Meter LEDs that better resemble the MixConsole meter scale

 ## Motivation

 Since version 12, Cubase supports the customized integration of MIDI controllers via a new MIDI Remote JavaScript API.
-Since the Behringer X-Touch is mostly a Mackie Control Universal (MCU) clone, it is traditionally set up as a Mackie Control device in Cubase.
+The Behringer X-Touch, which is mostly a Mackie Control Universal (MCU) clone, is traditionally set up as a Mackie Control device in Cubase.
-However, the X-Touch has some unique features which set it apart from other MCU-compliant devices:
+However, it has some unique features which set it apart from other MCU-compliant devices:

 - The scribble strips are layed out as individual displays with a generous padding between them.
 MCU protocol implementations are designed to work with one continuous display and hence use empty characters for padding.
 Wouldn't it be nice to use all of the display space available, and at the same time avoid breaking words over channel boundaries?